 The consultant team

-The clinics are run by Prof Daniel Peckham and Dr Ian Clifton who both have specialist interest and training in the management of bronchiectasis and PCD.
-The clinics are supported by specialist nurses and a new Physio is due to be appointed in 2020.
+The clinics are run by Prof Daniel Peckham, Dr Giulia Spoletini and Dr Ian Clifton who both have specialist interest and training in the management of bronchiectasis and PCD.
+The clinics are supported by specialist nurses and a new Physio who were appointed in 2020.

 A dedicated bronchiectasis clinic is held every other Thursday afternoon at Seacroft Hospital.
 At each outpatient visit, a patient undergoes sputum analysis, respiratory function tests, oxygen saturation monitoring, weight and height measurements.
 The service is supported by a specialist nurse.
 Patients can review their results in graph format and a clinic letter/report is sent to both the patient and their GP.

 Port flushes, end of home IV antibiotics and annual assessment are undertaken in the outpatients.

 Emergency drop-in arrangements are in place both in the outpatient clinic and on the ward for those who are registered on the home IV program.
 Telephone advice is available to both GP and patient.